dude is only commissioner because he is a lawyer with much experience fucking over labor, and he's very good at it

 can't wait for the pearl clutching when a player eventually covers up a sponsor logo for ethical reasons.

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 11 March 2022 18:47 (three months ago) link
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 11 March 2022 18:47 (eight months ago) link

 Automatic strike zone in 2023 finally